 Learn about drones, how to fly a plane, aviation mechanics, space travel, how to become a pilot, fiedtrips, and lots more.
 We have a 4 seat Piper Cherokee plane at Discovery Middle/Empowerment High School campus.
-To join the Aviation Club please contact Ms. Paula Paradiso at firstname.lastname@example.org - Discovery MS and Ms. Vivian Martinez at firstname.lastname@example.org - Empowerment HS, or Mrs. Tosha Felder-Washington, Aviation Club Advisor at email@example.com.
+To join the Aviation Club please contact Ms. Paula Paradiso at email@example.com - Discovery MS, Ms. Vivian Martinez at firstname.lastname@example.org - Empowerment HS, or Mrs. Tosha Felder-Washington, Aviation Club Advisor at email@example.com.

 Aside from being just a fun and exciting game, chess can teach kids (and adults as well) many different lessons and emphasize many other skills that they can use for the rest of their lives.

 Research has shown that student chess players show a significant advancement in spatial, numerical and administrative-directional abilities, along with verbal aptitudes.
 The improvements held true regardless of the final chess skill level attained.
 What’s more, it has been shown that students experience gains in cognitive development and also perform significantly better in their regular school testing as well as in standardized testing.

 It’s clear that the fun and challenging game of chess can have a positive effect on motivation and school achievement.

 As a learning activity, arts and crafts havetraditionally been passed over in favor of more academic pursuits, but crafts – particularly developmentally appropriate craft activities – can aid learning in other areas like language, music, art, social studies, science, math, health, and nutrition.